Dallin H. Oaks: Awards and honors

 Oaks earned the rank of Eagle Scout in 1947, and he was honored with the Distinguished Eagle Scout Award in 1984.
 He was named "Judge of the Year" by the Utah State Bar in 1984.
 Oaks received an honorary degree from Southern Utah University in 1991.
 And, he was bestowed the Lee Lieberman Otis Award for Distinguished Service by the Federalist Society in 2012.
 He received the Canterbury Medal from the Becket Fund for Religious Liberty in 2013, and he received the Pillar of the Valley Award by Utah Valley Chamber of Commerce in 2014.
 In 2021, he was honored by America's Freedom Festival for his lifetime of work promoting the values of God, family, freedom, and country.
 Oaks was named an honorary board member of the World Congress of Families.

 Students at the University of Chicago Law School created the Dallin H. Oaks Society to "increase awareness within the law school community of the presence, beliefs, and concerns of law students who are members of the Church of Jesus Christ of Latter-day Saints".

 Family

-Oaks married June Dixon (born 1933) on June 24, 1952.
-She died from cancer on July 21, 1998.
+Oaks and his first wife, June Dixon, were married in 1952 in the Salt Lake Temple.
 They had six children, including Dallin D. Oaks, a linguistics professor at BYU, and Jenny Oaks Baker, a violinist.
 Their last child, Jenny, was born thirteen years after their fifth child.
+His brother Merrill, who was also an LDS leader, died in December 2024 at the age of 88.

-On August 25, 2000, Oaks married Kristen Meredith McMain in the Salt Lake Temple.
+June Dixon Oaks died of cancer in 1998, aged 65.
+Two years later, Oaks married Kristen Meredith McMain in the Salt Lake Temple.
 McMain was in her early fifties, and it was her first marriage; she had previously served a mission for the LDS Church in the Japan Sendai Mission.
-McMain has bachelor's and master's degrees from the University of Utah, and a doctorate in curriculum and instruction from BYU.
+McMain has bachelor's and master's degrees from the University of Utah and a doctorate in curriculum and instruction from BYU.

+As of 2025, Oaks had 29 grandchildren, 73 great-grandchildren, and 2 great-great-grandchildren.